 This mitt is a one-piece solid measuring 33.5 inches.
 It has a neutral shape and a medium depth, and it is made for right-handed throwers only.
 However, if you choose the custom version of the Capitol Series then you can get it made for left-handed throwers.

 The Cypress Series catcher's mitt is also a high-quality glove, yet it's not quite as expensive as the Capitol Series.

 The shell on this one is made from Japanese-tanned leather (steerhide) with a contrasting light and dark tan color pattern.
 Like the Capitol Series, it measures 33.5 inches and is a one-piece solid with a neutral shape and medium depth.

 The thumb and pinky loops are wrapped with padding, and the laces are made from quality rawhide.
 There is also added padding and moisture wicking material on the wrist liner.

 Cypress Series mitts are made for right handed throwers, though if you buy it as a custom order it can be made for left handers.

 The Oxbow Series

-The Oxbow Series mitt is Marucci's most affordable Baseball catcher's mitt.
+The Oxbow Series mitt is the most affordable Baseball catcher's mitt manufactured by Marucci.